An Updated Experimental Evaluation of Graph Bipartization Methods: Quantum-Specific Results

 \subsection{Use Case: Exact Solutions}

-In the second use case, a researcher may want to compute the limits of particular configurations supported on a fixed quantum hardware graph.
+In the second use case, a researcher may want a `litmus test' evaluating whether a program's structure can be represented in a given quantum hardware.
 By recognizing that the \myoct size of a problem graph is too large, we can show that such a configuration is impossible to embed in this hardware topology.
 We simulate this use case by computing exact solutions with a 10 minute timeout on preprocessed instances using the three solvers that could guarantee optimality: the \vc-solver (\textsf{VC}), iterative compression (\textsf{IC}), and \ilp (\textsf{ILP}).

-In contrast to the results reported in \cite{akiba2016branch}, \textsf{ILP} came out the clear winner, sometimes by an order of magnitude.
-Iterative compression only finished a handful of times within 10 minutes, and only once was competitive to \textsf{ILP} (\texttt{gka-32}).
-These results naturally extend those in Table~\ref{table:heuristic-approx}, where after 10 seconds the overhead imposed by \cplex reduction routines begins to pay off significantly.
-Full data is available in Appendix~\ref{appendix:extended_results} (Table~\ref{table:exact_full}).
+We find that the solvers are fairly evenly split on total run time victories (Table~\ref{table:exact_summary}), with \textsf{ILP} performing better on the \beasley data and \textsf{VC} performing better on \gka.
+Iterative compression only finished a handful of times within 10 minutes, and only once was competitive (\texttt{gka-32}).

+Based on these results, we chose to only run the \vc-solver and \ilp on the FCL data.
+As seen in Figure~\ref{fig:fcl-exact-ratio}, the \ilp solver was dominant.
+While the \vc-solver was faster on a few \texttt{fcl-large} instances, this does not appear to be correlated with the minimum OCT size.